 Does your thumb ache when gripping objects or scrolling on your phone?

-Do you get cramps when opening jars or find it painful to twist a doorknob?
-Have you started dropping things and do not know why?
+Do you get cramps in your hand when opening jars, or find it painful to twist a doorknob?
+Have you started dropping things?

-Don't assume this is due to weak grip strength.
-It may be dysfunction in one small muscle at the base of your thumb.
-The opponens pollicis could be the hidden culprit.
+Don't assume this is due to arthritis or weak grip strength.
+It may be a dysfunction in one small muscle at the base of your thumb, the opponens pollicis.

 Table of Contents